 H. pylori breath test.
 Helicobacter pylori is a type of bacteria that can cause chronic inflammation of the digestive system.
 It may lead to problems such as ulcers or cancer.

 You must not eat for one hour before a breath test for H. pylori.
 The test is done with a tube inserted in your nose and attached to a breath analyzer.
 Your doctor will test your breath before giving you a special solution to drink.
 They'll then take another reading after you've drunk the solution.
-The level of carbon dioxide they find in your breath at this point may show you may have an overgrowth of this bacteria.
+The level of carbon dioxide they find in your breath at this point may show you may have this bacteria.

 It's important not to take bellyache and gas for granted.
 Let your doctor know if these conditions happen to you on a regular basis.